dotnet/docs-maui/docs/deployment/nativeaot.md

 #### Importance of the symbol file

-By default, debug symbols are stripped from the application's binary file into *.dSYM* files.
+By default, debug symbols are stripped from the application's binary file into a *.dSYM* file.
 This file is used by debuggers and post mortem analysis tools to show information about local variables, source line numbers, and to recreate stack traces of crash dumps.
-Therefore, it's essential to preserve it before submitting your application to the App Store.
+Therefore, it's essential to preserve the symbol file before submitting your application to the App Store.

 ### CPU profiling